pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/17-power-based-stabilization-and-psychopathic-configuration.md

 In such cases, admiration does not imply submission.
 Respect does not imply dependence.
 The system remains sovereign because no mechanism exists for that competence to impose constraint.

-Destabilization occurs only when admiration drifts toward potential authority—when repeated exposure, domain proximity, or salience raises the possibility that competence could mature into arbitration, influence, or governance without a corresponding dominance or containment pathway.
+Destabilization occurs only when admiration drifts toward potential authority: when repeated exposure, domain proximity, or salience raises the possibility that competence could mature into arbitration, influence, or governance without a corresponding dominance or containment pathway.

 ### Latent Constraint and Preemptive Regulation